hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     :alt: SIS pinging
     :figclass: align-center

+    The SIS-received information are displayed in the window statusbar.

 .. note:: The surface sound speed and depth will only update if the echosounder is pinging (since the surface sound speed information can only be extracted when *Sound Speed Manager* receives the depth datagram).